ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> You can fool some of the people all of the time, and all of the people some of the time, but you can not fool all of the people all of the time.
+> Be like the flower, turn your face to the sun.
 >
-> - Abraham Lincoln
+> - Kahlil Gibran
 <!-- END_JOKE_SECTION -->